Table of Contents

 Time marches on.

-And the rest of our bodies don’t end up lookin’ like a peach, either.
+And the rest of our body doesn’t end up lookin’ like a fresh mushroom, either.

 So in our oh-so-human ways, most of us try to desperately fight against time.